-These days a modern urban environment often makes it difficult to realise the origins of a town, of how it was formed, why its location was vital to its survival or even to properly step back and see the lie of the land.
+A modern built urban environment can make it difficult to picture the lay of the land, of how a town was formed, or why its location was vital to its survival.
 Stockport thrived because of the standstone cliffs it was formed around and there’s plenty of evidence of this all around you to this day.

 At one particular location on the edge of town there’s a sandstone cliff face and if you’d peered through the trees here until very recently you’d have also noticed there was once a door.

 That was until now - the doorway has been sealed up and what lies behind it is documented here for the very last time.
 This is Dodge Hill.

 For thousands of years Stockport has made use of the soft rock faces by inhabiting caves and tunnels.
 The sandstone here has been deposited over millions of years and is the legacy of ancient riverbeds and desert plains.